kubeflow/blog/_posts/2025-07-09-introducing-trainer-v2.md

 **The KF Trainer v2** introduces a **redesigned Python SDK**, which is intended to be the **primary interface for AI Practitioners**.
 The SDK provides a unified interface across multiple ML frameworks and cloud environments, abstracting away the underlying Kubernetes complexity.

-The diagram below illustrates how Kubeflow Trainer provides a unified layer across different ML frameworks, Kubernetes infrastructure and cloud providers:
+The diagram below illustrates how Kubeflow Trainer provides a consistent experience for running ML jobs across different ML frameworks, Kubernetes infrastructures, and cloud providers:

 ![trainerv2](/images/2025-07-09-introducing-trainer-v2/trainerv2.png)